gw4e/backend-blockchain/README.md

 ### Mining
 This implementation is of course a naive one and many problems still need to be solved.
-- A consensus algorithm is far more complex than the one implemented :-)
+- The consensus algorithm is far more complex than the one implemented :-)
 - How to manage different nodes running with different versions of this backend ?
 - How to increase the complexity of the mining problem while nodes are running ?
 - Whenever a consensus is triggered, if a node see that the proposed blockchain is valid and longer that its own